zeerorg/BlogPosts/src/FrontEndCaching.md

 Browser storage api includes only two operations, `setItem` and `getItem` and as you can probably guess `setItem` stores the value for a given key and `getItem` retrieves the value.
 We are free from managing the state ourselves and can just provide the key and value for the data to store and retrieve it later.

-An example use of this api is demonstrated with a Render prop based component for request fetching.
+An example use of this api is demonstrated by creating a function that invokes a GET request to a url and returns the result as a promise.

 ```javascript
 // Without caching